ziramehr/parstin/README.md

 **Linux (Ubuntu):** all the special characters in the Pārstin alphabet can be entered through the definition and use of the [Compose](https://help.ubuntu.com/stable/ubuntu-help/tips-specialchars.html.en) key.

 **Android (G-board), MacOS, iOS:** all the special Pārstin characters are accessible by long-pressing the corresponding letter (e.g z for ž, and a for ā) on the key board.
+(Update: MacOS cannot do ğ by default. iOS TBD)

 **Windows 10 - after 2019** the special characters can be found in the Emoji Panel (WindowsKey + . ).